-The institution c loes not meet HLC's requireme nts and addit ional monitoring is ; recommended.
+The institution does not meet HLC's requirements and additional monitoring is recommended. ☐ The Federal Compliance reviewer/evaluation team also has comments that relate to the institution's compliance with the Criteria for Accreditation.
+See Criterion (insert appropriate reference).
+Rationale: Information is available on the JCCC website and searchable on the web.
+Additional monitoring, if any:

+Advertising and Recruitment Materials and Other Public Information

+(See FCFI Questions 28-31 and Appendixes T and U)

+- 1. Verify that the institution has documented that it provides accurate, timely and appropriately detailed information to current and prospective students and the public about its accreditation status with HLC and other agencies as well as about its programs, locations and policies. - Review the institution's disclosure about its accreditation status with HLC to determine whether the information it provides is accurate, complete and appropriately formatted and contains HLC's web address. - Review the institution's disclosures about its relationship with other accrediting agencies for accuracy and for appropriate consumer information, particularly regarding the link between specialized/professional accreditation and the licensure necessary for employment in many professional or specialized areas. - Review the institution's catalog, brochures, recruiting materials, website and information provided by the institution's advisors or counselors to determine whether the institution provides accurate, timely and appropriate information to current and prospective students about its programs, locations and policies. - Verify that the institution correctly displays the Mark of Affiliation on its website.

+2. Check the response that reflects the team's conclusions after reviewing this component of Federal Compliance: ☐ The institution meets HLC's requirements. ☐ The institution meets HLC's requirements, but additional monitoring is recommended.
+The institution does not meet HLC's requirements and additional monitoring is recommended.
 The Federal Compliance reviewer/evaluation team also has comments that relate to the institution's compliance with the Criteria for Accreditation.
 See Criterion (insert appropriate reference).

-Information is available on the JCCC website and searchable on the web.

-Advertising and Recruitment Materials and Other Public Information (See FCFI Questions 28-31 and Appendixes T and U)

-- 1. Verify that the institution has documented that it provides accurate, timely and appropriately detailed information to current and prospective students and the public about its accreditation status with HLC and other agencies as well as about its programs, locations and policies. - Review the institution's disclosure about its accreditation status with HLC to determine whether the information it provides is accurate, complete and appropriately formatted and contains HLC's web address. - Review the institution's disclosures about its relationship with other accrediting agencies for accuracy and for appropriate consumer information, particularly regarding the link between specialized/professional accreditation and the licensure necessary for employment in many professional or specialized areas. - Review the institution's catalog, brochures, recruiting materials, website and information provided by the institution's advisors or counselors to determine whether the institution provides accurate, timely and appropriate information to current and prospective students about its programs, locations and policies. - Verify that the institution correctly displays the Mark of Affiliation on its website. - 2.
-Check the response that reflects the team's conclusions after reviewing this component of Federal Compliance:

-\boxtimes The institution meets HLC's requirements.

-- The institution meets HLC's requirements, but additional monitoring is recommended. - The institution does not meet HLC's requirements and additional monitoring is recommended. - The Federal Compliance reviewer/evaluation team also has comments that relate to the institution's compliance with the Criteria for Accreditation.
+Rationale: The JCCC website provides approprieate information regardings admissions, academic programs, and student life.
+Additional monitoring, if any: w of Student Outcome Data CFI Questions 32-35 and Appendix V) (BCC I Of Factoris 02 00 and Appendix V) 1.
+Review the student outcome data the institution collects to determine whether they are appropriate and sufficient based on the kinds of academic programs the institution offers and the students it serves.
+Determine whether the institution uses this information effectively to make decisions about planning, academic program review, assessment of student learning, consideration of institutional effectiveness and other topics.
+Review the institution's explanation of its use of information from the College Scorecard, including student retention and completion and the loan repayment rate.
+2. Check the response that reflects the team's conclusions after reviewing this component of Federal Compliance: ☐ The institution meets HLC's requirements. ☐ The institution meets HLC's requirements, but additional monitoring is recommended.
+The institution does not meet HLC's requirements and additional monitoring is recommended. ☐ The Federal Compliance reviewer/evaluation team also has comments that relate to the institution's compliance with the Criteria for Accreditation.
 See Criterion (insert appropriate reference).

-The JCCC website provides approprieate information regardings admissions, academic programs, and student life.

-Review of Student Outcome Data

-(See FCFI Questions 32-35 and Appendix V)

-- 1. Review the student outcome data the institution collects to determine whether they are appropriate and sufficient based on the kinds of academic programs the institution offers and the students it serves. - Determine whether the institution uses this information effectively to make decisions about planning, academic program review, assessment of student learning, consideration of institutional effectiveness and other topics. - Review the institution's explanation of its use of information from the College Scorecard, including student retention and completion and the loan repayment rate. - 2.
-Check the response that reflects the team's conclusions after reviewing this component of Federal Compliance: - The institution meets HLC's requirements. - The institution meets HLC's requirements, but additional monitoring is recommended. - The institution does not meet HLC's requirements and additional monitoring is recommended. - The Federal Compliance reviewer/evaluation team also has comments that relate to the institution's compliance with the Criteria for Accreditation.
-See Criterion (insert appropriate reference).

-JCCC collects appropriate institutional assessment data and uses the data for planning purposes.
+Rationale: JCCC collects appropriate institutional assessment data and uses the data for planning purposes.
 The assessment reports are publically available along with the link to College Navigator and College Scorecard